-Despite appearances, in faith, you know that Jesus is with you, blessed you with His favor and help for today and eternity.
-Today, you may face trouble and suffering, but the Lord uses that to your good.
+Despite appearances, in faith, you know that Jesus is with you, to bless you with His favor and comfort and cheer.
+Today, you may face trouble and suffering, but the Lord uses all things, even that, for your good.
 Hassles at work and arguments with family are the result of sin, yes; but they are far from proof that God does not love you.
-If He did not love you, He would not visit you to save you now.
-No, these troubles are continued reminders that we are sinners living in a sinful word, but that Jesus has come to us in this world of sin and is present with us.
+If He did not love you, He would not ride into Jerusalem to save you.
+No, these troubles are continued reminders that we are sinners living in a sinful word, and that Jesus has come to us in this world of sin and is with us always.
 Sickness, weakness, injury and death will still afflict you; the devil will try to convince you that God is angry at you, that He is punishing you, but this is not the case.
-Were God angry with you, He would not come to save you.
-No, let sickness and weakness constantly remind you not to trust in your own health for salvation; and let the promises of God assure you that He who conquered death will use even your death for your good -- to deliver you to life everlasting.
+Were God angry with you, He would not ride into Jerusalem to save you.
+No, let sickness and weakness constantly remind you not to trust in your own health for salvation; and let the promises of God assure you that He who conquered death will use even your death for your good -- to deliver you to the life in heaven that has no end.
 You will still suffer temptation and failure, and you will still sin.
-It is no excuse, and such sin can lead to unbelief and condemnation; but your failures do not mean that God has failed you.
-If God has forsaken you, He would not come to save you; but He does come, and His words declare that you are not forsaken: "He who believes and is baptized will be saved ...
+It is no excuse; but your failures do not mean that God has failed you.
+If God has forsaken you, He would not ride into Jerusalem to save you and still come to you to declare that you are not forsaken: "He who believes and is baptized will be saved ...
 This is My body - this is My blood, given and shed for you, for the forgiveness of sins ...
 Be of good cheer, your sins are forgiven."

-You may be troubled, but you are not forsaken.
-He who comes in the name of the Lord comes to you.
+You may be troubled, but you that does not mean God has abandoned you.
+He who comes in the name of the Lord comes to you now, this very day, this very moment in time.
 And He comes to you to save now.

-"Hosanna!
-Blessed is He who comes in the name of the LORD!"
+"Blessed is He who comes in the name of the LORD!"